 The Critical Scaling Problem

-On Maximize Conversions: When you increase your daily budget from $100 to $200, the algorithm does not seek more efficient conversions.
+On Maximize Conversions: Double your daily budget from $100 to $200, and the algorithm doesn't seek more efficient conversions.
 It bids higher on the same auctions to spend the new budget.
-Your CPA can jump 30-50% overnight.
+CPA can jump 30-50% overnight.

-The rule: switch to Target CPA BEFORE scaling your budget, not after.
+The rule is simple: switch to Target CPA BEFORE scaling your budget, not after.

 When to Switch ā The Decision Framework